openmindculture/wp_template_opinionated/README.md

 This repository has been forked from [wp_template](https://github.com/openmindculture/wp_template) which was forked from [wp_cli_docker](https://github.com/openmindculture/wp_cli_docker).

+If you are looking for an opinionated but minimal block theme instead, have a look at [wp_block_theme_child](https://github.com/openmindculture/wp_block_theme_child) to build a minimal `twentytwentythree-child` block theme using the same dockerized development setup.

 ## Usage

 - `npm install` initialize and start the development environment
-- `npm start` should start up WordPress on http://localhost:8765/
+- `npm start` should start up WordPress on http://localhost:8631/
 - `npm run build` rebuilds and exports the theme's CSS and PHP files
 - `npm run watch` adds file watcher to automatically rebuild the theme.
 - `npm stop` stops the server without destroying data and configuration.